 Bow & Bay Windows

 The bay style windows project out from the wall of the house and contains three window units.
 The bow window also projects from the wall of the house and may contain 3-6 window units.
 These are typically found in the kitchen.

+Our most popular window style!
 These windows are often referred to as “crank-out” windows.
-This single sash window opens outward by rotating a crank that is attached to the sash.
-Casement windows are the most energy efficient of all window styles and can be joined into several units.
+This single sash window opens outward by rotating a crank that is attached to the frame.
+The screen is in inside and can be removed.